mathias204/leetcode_solutions/README.md

 # leetcode_solutions

-This repository contains my solutions and the best solution found for various LeetCode challenges.
+This repository contains my solutions to the daily tasks and the task itself from LeetCode.
 My goal is to learn more about programming code and become a better developer.
 Focus now is primarily on Typescript